First Friday of every quarter at 11AM EST! Meets virtually!

-The Education and Data Science Workforce Group consists of South Hub members from industry, academia, and government actively engaged in securing funding for and developing: (1) the use of government open data to support education and training in data science; (2) faculty and student data science training and curriculum development; (3) broadening and deepening the data science talent and workforce base; (4) connecting training in academia to industry and government needs, and (5) workforce development experiences for students to connect to industry, government, and non-profit organizations.
+The Data Science Education and Workforce Working Group (DSEW) consists of national members from industry, academia, and government actively engaged in securing funding for and developing: (1) the use of government open data to support education and training in data science; (2) faculty and student data science training and curriculum development; (3) broadening and deepening the data science talent and workforce base; (4) connecting training in academia to industry and government needs, and (5) workforce development experiences for students to connect to industry, government, and non-profit organizations.

 The focus of the group is to:

-- Highlight funded Data Science education projects, programs, and resources
+- Highlight funded Data Science or AI education projects, programs, and resources

 - Share best-practices for project-based courses & teaching approaches